elGreato/savvy/README.md

 - The system shall provide the user with the information how many users have inscribed into a module.
 - The system shall be able to calculate the total of the ECTS points of all modules a user has selected.
 - (Optional) Users should have the ability to post images as a comment.
-- (Optional) Create PDF files from chosen topics
+- (Optional) Create PDF files from chosen topics.

 ## Implementation

 ## Deployment
 The system was deployed on the PaaS platform heroku.
-It can be accessed with the following URL:
+It can be accessed with the following URL:\n\n [savvy](https://savvy-fhnw.herokuapp.com/)
-[savvy](https://savvy-fhnw.herokuapp.com/)